intmus/inttheory19-20/_07-harmonic-functions/d2-ex-phrasesubmotive.md

 ## Conclusions

-A phrase is a complete musical idea.
+A phrase is a complete musical idea that:
-- ends with a cadence
+- has a clear sense of harmonic progression.
-- often folled by a rest before the next phrase
+- ends with a cadence.
-- marked with phrase lines over an example of music
+- has a melodic structure that creates tension and release.

-#### Listening Example:
+- ends with longer rhythmic values to create a sense of slowing.

-An Die Freude, Mozart
+### Phrase Key to *An Die Freude*

 Phrases
 1. m.
 1-4 Deceptive cadence (DC)